harvard-nrg/morphometry/README.md

 ```

 ## Basic usage
-For the most basic functionality, just pass in a NIfTI-1 formatted image using
+For the most basic functionality, just pass in a NIFTI formatted image using
 the `--input` argument

 ```bash